 A PPM is not law and one cannot be prosecuted for not following the policy.

 The school board receiving a notification of intent to homeschool is directed to respond to it in writing with an acknowledgement receipt, and make no further contact.
 They are to assume satisfactory education is being given to the child(ren) concerned, unless there is compelling evidence to suggest that satisfactory instruction is not taking place.
+You may wish to request acknowledgement in writing.

 If your child is not known to the school board, in practice, nothing will happen.